Best of Zambia and Malawi Safari

 You have 5 nights between 2 camps in the south of the park, away from the crowds.
 For the more adventurous, you can do a walking safari between the camps instead of driving.

 Days 9, 10, 11 and 12 - Kaya Mawa, Lake Malawi

-After the excitement of your Zambian safari you deserve a few days relaxing on pristine beaches with crystal clear waters.
-From Mfuwe you fly to Likoma Island (via Lilongwe) on Lake Malawi.
+After the excitement of your Zambian safari, you deserve a few days to relax on pristine beaches with crystal-clear waters.
+From Mfuwe you fly to Kaya Mawa on Likoma Island (via Lilongwe) on Lake Malawi.
 The perfect place to relax after your safari.
-Spend your days relaxing at the lodge’s beach, swimming in the crystal-clear waters, kayaking around the island and bays and snorkelling in search of the famous cyclids.
-Cyclids are colourful freshwater fish that live in Lake Malawi (and other African great lakes) and are famous for building nests in the sand or even swallowing their young as a form of protection against predators.
+Spend your days relaxing at the lodge’s beach, swimming in the crystal-clear waters, kayaking around the island and bays, and snorkeling in search of the famous cyclids.
+Cyclids are colorful freshwater fish that live in Lake Malawi (and other African great lakes) and are famous for building nests in the sand or even swallowing their young as a form of protection against predators.

 After your 4 nights of relaxing on the shores of Lake Malawi, you head back to Lilongwe and get a flight back home.